Article_Banner_Lobbying.webp

 Lobbying can also put public interests at risk when it happens behind closed doors.
 For example, US lawyer Miriam Guggenheim is described in the US National Law Review as a representative who ‘assists a broad range of major food and dietary supplements companies … in achieving their marketing goals while minimising regulatory and litigation risks.’10 Despite working with companies such as ‘Mars’ on lobbying activities in 2011, Guggenheim has not been registered as a lobbyist since 2010.11 Guggenheim’s case serves as an example of the ways in which lobbying has and likely continues to occur without full public transparency outside regulatory frameworks.

 Most countries have mandatory or voluntary systems in place to regulate lobbying practices.
-In fact, almost 90% of jurisdictions require lobbyists to be registered on a public registrar.13 In 2011, the EU set up the Transparency Register, a public database that records activities of interest groups trying to influence EU decision-making.12 Countries such as the US and Canada also have mandatory legislation requiring lobbyists to report annually on client spending.
+In fact, almost 90% of jurisdictions require lobbyists to be registered on a public registrar.13 In 2011, the EU set up the Transparency Register, a public database that records the activities of interest groups trying to influence EU decision-making.12 Countries such as the US and Canada also have mandatory legislation requiring lobbyists to report annually on client spending.
 However, such regulation has been criticised as insufficient, with a US report finding that those registered to lobby disclose minimal information about their activities.11

 Can lobbying be democratised?

-Laurence Modrego from The Good Lobby expresses, “The EU is actually a very open institution, they actively encourage citizens and civil society organisations to be part of the legislative process, especially because they were previously criticised as too opaque.”
+Laurence Modrego from The Good Lobby explains, “The EU is actually a very open institution; they actively encourage citizens and civil society organisations to be part of the legislative process, especially because they were previously criticised as too opaque.”
 When asked how to effectively lobby politicians, Bjorkbom comments, “Ultimately, civil society organisations and non-profits represent the public interest - businesses don’t.
 Since politicians need to be elected, they are very open to adopting recommendations from public advocacy groups.”

 Related articles